 Thornton Academy retains the right to have a vehicle towed if the need should arise.
-If a student parks on campus while their parking privilege is suspended or has been revoked the vehicle will be subject to a boot or may be towed.
+If a student parks on campus while their parking privilege is suspended or has been revoked the vehicle may be towed.
 School administration will further address such issues at their discretion.